This quickstart walks you through the process of using AutoML Tables web application to do the following steps:

 You must deploy your model before you can request online predictions.
 Deploying a model takes a few minutes to complete.

-AutoML Tables determines the probability of a positive outcome ('2' = deposit) based on the input values and displays the confidence values for the prediction in the Test your model section.
+AutoML Tables determines the probability of each possible outcome based on the input values and displays the confidence values for the prediction in the Prediction result section.

 You can also submit prediction requests in batch form.
 Learn more.